 The Group's concentration of credit risk by geographical locations is solely in the PRC.
-As at 30 June 2023, approximately 18% (2022: 16%) and approximately 70% (2022: 63%) of the total trade receivables were due from the Group's largest customer and the five largest customers within the segment of automation instrument and technology products.
+As at 30 June 2024, approximately 18% (2023: 18%) and approximately 69% (2023: 70%) of the total trade receivables were due from the Group's largest customer and the five largest customers within the segment of automation instrument and technology products.
 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.

-In addition, the Group performs impairment assessment under ECL model on trade balances.
-Except for items that are subject to individual evaluation, the remaining trade receivables are grouped based on shared credit risk characteristics by reference to the external credit ratings for industry/Group's internal credit ratings/past-due amounts/repayment frequency after due dates.
+In addition, the Group performs impairment assessment under ECL model on trade receivables.
+Except for items that are subject to individual evaluation, the remaining trade receivables are grouped based on shared credit risk characteristics by reference to the external credit ratings for industry/Group's internal credit ratings/ past-due amounts/repayment frequency after due dates.
 Details of the quantitative disclosures are set out below in this note.